-What if your child is injured as a direct result of being in this study?
+What if you are injured as a direct result of being in this study?

-If your child is injured as a direct result of participation in this research, the University of California will provide any medical care your child needs to treat those injuries.
-The University will not provide any other form of compensation to your child if injured.
+If you are injured as a direct result of participation in this research, the University of California will provide any medical care you need to treat those injuries.
+The University will not provide any other form of compensation to you if you are injured.
 You may call the Human Research Protections Program Office at (858) 246-HRPP (858-246-4777) for more information about this, to inquire about your rights as a research subject or to report research-related problems.